 Source Analysis Practice

 This source analysis covers Source Analysis Practice within Germ Theory for GCSE History.
-Revise Germ Theory in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Germ Theory in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 10 of 16 in this topic.
 Use this source analysis to connect the idea to the wider topic before moving on to questions and flashcards.

 📜 Source Analysis Practice